apache/maven-site/content/markdown/project-roles.md

 This does not mean that code coming from an external fork inherently has such issues.
-Instead, it means that the requirements for review and verification of provenance grow exponentially when dealing with large sets of changes originating from a long running fork hosted outside of Apache foundation source control.
-Anybody maintaining a long running fork should be aware that review obligations may grow above the time capabilities of the PMC and committers.
+Instead, it means that the requirements for review and verification of provenance grow exponentially when dealing with large sets of changes originating from a long-running fork hosted outside of Apache foundation source control.
+Anybody maintaining a long-running fork should be aware that review obligations may grow above the time capabilities of the PMC and committers.
 When they eventually try to bring the changes in their fork back to the Apache Maven project, their